Global well-posedness for a nonlocal Gross-Pitaevskii equation with non-zero condition at infinity: Introduction

-\item[(iv)] Let us recall that to pass from the original equation \eqref{GP-full} to \eqref{GP-intro} (and hence to \eqref{NGP}) we only need to $V*1$ be a positive constant.
+\item[(iv)] Let us recall that to pass from the original equation \eqref{GP-full} to \eqref{GP-intro} (and hence to \eqref{NGP}) we only need the constant $V*1$ be positive.
 If we take $V$ as the potential given in the examples (i) or (ii), then $V\in L^1(\R^N)$ and

 Therefore Theorem~\ref{global} also provides the global well-posedness for the equation \eqref{GP-full}.
 If we want to consider $V$ as in the example (iii), the meaning of $\mathcal K*1$ is not obvious.
 However, \eqref{def-K} still makes sense if $f\equiv 1$.
-In fact, using \eqref{omega},
+In fact, using {\eqref{def-K}},

 Then if $V$ is given by \eqref{W-K}, $V*1=\alpha_1$ and we have the same conclusion as before, provided that $\alpha_1>0$. \end{enumerate}